Przegląd Elektrotechniczny

-Przegląd Elektrotechniczny (English: Electrotechnical Review) is a monthly scientific journal covering electrical engineering and the oldest Polish journal in this field.
+Przegląd Elektrotechniczny (English: Electrical Engineering Review) is a monthly scientific journal covering electrical engineering and the oldest Polish journal in this field.
 It was established in 1919 by Wydawnictwo SIGMA-NOT.
 Initially it only covered electrical engineering in a narrow sense, but nowadays it also covers related topics, such as electronics, power systems, power electronics, traction, metrology, machines, transformers, and material engineering.